Connect with us

 READ MORE: Coverage of Mississippi’s sprawling welfare scandal

-But the criminal charges only scratch the surface: Under Davis' leadership, independent auditors have found $70 million in improper purchases with federal public assistance dollars.
+But the criminal charges only scratch the surface: Under Davis’ leadership, independent auditors have found $70 million in improper purchases with federal public assistance dollars.
 Nonprofits made most of these purchases, which obscured the spending from public view.
-For example, the people in charge of spending welfare dollars paid $5 million to help of Southern Mississippi build a new volleyball stadium, paid retired NFL quarterback Brett Favre $1.1 million for a promotional gig, bought a horse ranch for former high school running back Marcus Dupree, paid over $3 million to Brett DiBiase's brother Ted DiBiase Jr., also a retired WWE wrestler, to conduct professional development, hired officials' friends and members and paid them six-figure salaries, and paid rents on properties they owned that sat empty.
+For example, the people in charge of spending welfare dollars paid $5 million to help University of Southern Mississippi build a new volleyball stadium, paid retired NFL quarterback Brett Favre $1.1 million for a promotional gig, bought a horse ranch for former high school running back Marcus Dupree, paid over $3 million to Brett DiBiase’s brother Ted DiBiase Jr., also a retired WWE wrestler, to conduct professional development, hired officials’ friends and family members and paid them six-figure salaries, and paid rents on properties they owned that sat empty.

 No one has been charged in connection with these purchases.
-Many more millions are yet to be accounted for and investigators have not revealed the involvement of any other figures, such as state , in the scheme.
+Many more millions are yet to be accounted for and investigators have not revealed the involvement of any other figures, such as state leaders, in the scheme.

 Davis’ attorney recently asked the court to extend an existing suppression order in his case to include White and Anderson, citing two recent articles Mississippi Today published about the case.
 White launched the initial investigation into how Davis administered welfare.
 Gov. Tate Reeves appointed Anderson, former director of the Medicaid Fraud Control Unit in the Attorney General’s office, to clean up the agency in the aftermath.